 There are a million ways to measure financial risk, and if one wants to calculate global risk, it requires a truly heroic set of assumptions.
 But it's much easier to calculate global market risk, and that is what I set myself to do below.

-Market risk, with its emphasis on equity markets, is much easier.
+Market risk, with its emphasis on day-to-day outcomes equity markets, is much easier.
+Just know what you are getting into.

 Having obtained the national market risk, I then take the GDP weighted global average for the G20 member countries, and that gives me global market risk.
 It is a number between zero and 100, with zero being no chance of loss and 100 all the money in all the world stock markets is fully wiped out.